otammato/CICD_AWS_Pipeline/README.md

 <br><br>

 ### Step 2
-For the next step navigate to CodePipeline > Create pipeline.
-Name your pipeline and click Next.
-On the Add source stage you will want to choose GitHub (Version 2) and connect to your GitHub account.
-You will be prompted to enter your GitHub account username and password."
+Go to AWS CodePipeline and create a new pipeline.
+Give it a name and proceed.
+On the next page, select the option to add a source stage and choose GitHub (Version 2) as the source.
+Connect to your GitHub account by entering your username and password when prompted.
 <br><br>

 <p align="center" >